 - It’s being used as a means to remove the President PRIOR TO the inauguration ….AND as an excuse to cancel, ban, censor, and persecute his supporters.

 What happens now?
 We can’t say for sure, but if we are following a similar pattern to Korah’s rebellion in Numbers Chapter 16, then I would not want to be anywhere near those who participated in this wicked scheme.
 In-fact, we PRAY for ALL those who have given themselves over to this rebellion against God, to REPENT, seek the Lord’s mercy and be saved!
 Will the ground open up and swallow them in a giant sink-hole?
 Strangely enough, a giant sinkhole did open up yesterday in Naples Italy just two days after this rebellion.
 Warning sign?
-It is notable that the Big Tech firms (Silicon Valley) who have supported, financed, and spear-headed this rebellion is located primarily on the West Coast of the United States sitting precariously on the “Ring of Fire”.
+It is notable that the Big Tech firms (Silicon Valley) who have supported, financed, and spear-headed this rebellion are located primarily on the West Coast of the United States sitting precariously on the “Ring of Fire”.
 Will fire fall from the sky and consume all who participated?
 What about a massive earthquake or tsunami?
 We do not know which is why we pray for REPENTANCE and MERCY!
 Scripture tells us that eventually ALL who rebel against God will be thrown into the fierce wrath of God’s righteous judgment.

 God’s Will shall be done on earth as it is in Heaven.